 I’m here to tell you to go ahead and get that item!
 Put it in the closet, and the next time you are invited to a last-minute party or shower, you’ll have something to give.
 You can build up a stash of potential gifts to have on-hand for the next Christmas work party that requires a gift exchange or wedding reception where you barely know the newlyweds.

 You can find out more about gift closets here.
+A gift closet is a great way to never pay full price for gifts!

 Join a Facebook deals group